-The Environment department is forecasting an underspend of £2k for the financial year.
+The Environment department is forecasting an underspend of £75k for the financial year.

-The Business Support division is estimating a £62k overspend for the year, £32k on departmental core of which £14k is the cost of health and wellbeing staff and £19k estimated recruitment costs for the Director post.
-There is also a £14k overspend on Building Cleaning which is due to additional resource required to cover sickness in the service, £10k income shortfall due to staff sickness in operational training plus other smaller overspends within the division.
-The Waste and Environmental Services division is forecasting a £117k underspend, mainly due to staff vacancies of £98k and a £47k surplus on Green Waste collections due to an increased customer base.
-These are off-set by a £40k underachievement of income against budget on the Sustainable Drainage Approval service.
-Highways and Transportation are forecasting a £762k overspend for the year.
-The two main variances are the loss of income on Parking Services of £407k (previously reimbursed by WG) and a £587k overspend on school transport due to increases in fuel prices and tender prices.
-These pressures are partly offset by a £78k net increase in Traffic Regulation orders and a £158k underspend on pay costs due to vacancies, staff reducing hours or not on top of their grades.
-The Property Division is forecasting a £411k underspend for the year, mainly due to the £371k estimated underspend on Property maintenance.
+The Business Support & Performance division is estimating a £36k overspend for the year, of which £14k is the cost of health and wellbeing staff not budgeted for and £18k estimated recruitment costs for the Director post.

+The Waste and Environmental Services division is forecasting a £85k overspend, mainly due to $\pounds$ 199k covid-related agency cover and driver support services and a £47k underachievement of income against budget on the Sustainable Drainage Approval service.
+These are off-set by staff vacancies of £103k and a £45k surplus on Green Waste collections due to an increased customer base.

+Highways and Transportation are forecasting a £280k overspend for the year.
+The two main variances are the loss of income on Parking Services of £217k (previously reimbursed by WG) and a £280k overspend due to additional tender price increases and increased demand for ALN.
+These pressures are partly offset by a £54k net increase in Traffic Regulation orders and a £213k underspend on pay costs due to vacancies, staff reducing hours or not on top of their grades plus time recharged to grants.

+The Property Division is forecasting a £125k underspend for the year, due to the £140k underspend on the vacant Property division head of service post and a £136k estimated underspend on Property maintenance.
 This estimated outturn is based on the current works programme and may vary as the year progresses.
+These are off-set by a £57k overspend on the schools handyvan service due to more work being identified within schools which require to be undertaken, £49k additional costs due to further testing at Llandovery pumping station and a £50k overspend due to the purchasing of equipment to facilitate hybrid working and increased non chargeable time on the Property Design Business unit.

-The Place and Sustainability Division is forecasting a £298k underspend, largely due to vacant posts within the team.
+The Place and Sustainability Division is forecasting a £350k underspend, largely due to vacant posts within the team.